compose-spec/compose-spec/spec.md

-## Networks top level element
+## Networks top-level element

 Networks are the layer that allow services to communicate with each other.
 The networking model exposed to a service is limited to a simple IP connection with target services and external resources, while the Network definition allows to fine-tune the actual implementation provided by the platform.

-Networks can be created by specifying the network name under a top level `networks` section.
+Networks can be created by specifying the network name under a top-level `networks` section.
 Services can connect to networks by specifying the network name under the service [`networks`](#networks) subsection

 In the following example during runtime, networks `front-tier` and `back-tier` will be created and the `frontend` service